 What is therapeutic recreation?
-Why is it important for one’s health and wellbeing?
+Why is it important for patient’s health and wellbeing?

 Most people come to our facility for healing and rehabilitation.
 Recreation is the kind of healing that happens from the inside out.
 It is crucial for healing.